 In general, MMM can be used to measure the impact of all your channels, but not at a granular user level.
 MTA is much more granular, but is limited in its capacity to measure traditional media and online impression channels.
 The unified attribution model is both granular (where it can be) and holistic.

 Consider the following example: a customer sees an ad on Facebook and then decides to take a look via paid search.
 Since you don’t have a tracking solution, Facebook impressions are available on an aggregate level; you are not sure which user saw which Facebook ad and you can’t place these impressions in individual customer journeys.
 In this case, you have a mix of user-level and aggregate data.
 If you would use MTA, the lack of user level data would make it seem as if the customer went straight to paid search, giving paid search all the credit for the conversion.
 Paid search is overvalued and the impact of Facebook is ignored.
 Measuring the impact of Facebook on this conversion thus requires MMM.
 Only by combining MTA and MMM in the unified model will you eventually get a complete view of the value of all channels.

 Imagine a customer with the following converting path:

 First, MTA divides the credit over all channels in the path that can be measured at the user level.
-MMM then decides how much credit the Facebook impression deserves, but also indicates which channel is overvalued by MTA, SEA in this example.
-This is then corrected by re-attributing part of the credit to Facebook, as shown in the table below.
+MMM then decides how much credit the Facebook impression deserves, but also indicates which channel is overvalued by MTA – SEA in this example.
+MMM corrects this by re-attributing part of the credit to Facebook, as shown in the table below.

 The attribution model you choose thus depends on whether your data is available on a user or on an aggregate level.
-Subsequently combining the MMM results with MTA gives you a holistic overview of all your media investments.
+Subsequently combining all results into unified attribution gives you a holistic overview of all your media investments.
 This allows for a comparison of the effectiveness of media spend across all media channels.